Posner Exchange & Honor Society

 To qualify for membership in the Pro Bono Honor Society, law students must perform a minimum of 50 hours of volunteer legal services.
 The following guidelines are used to determine whether particular volunteer service hours will qualify toward the Pro Bono Honor Society membership requirements:

 - Pro bono service must be legal in nature.
 A primary component of the work must involve the use of legal skills or legal knowledge.

 - Pro bono service must be supervised by a licensed attorney.
 When a supervising attorney is collecting client fees for their work, unpaid student work associated with the attorney's paid work is not pro bono work.

-- Pro Bono service must be voluntary.
-Work for which students receive compensation or academic credit is not eligible for consideration towards the service hour requirements.
+- Pro bono service must be voluntary.
+Work for which students receive compensation or academic credit is not pro bono work.

 - Time spent traveling to and from a volunteer site should not be calculated as service hours.

-- Pro Bono service must advance equal justice.
-The primary constituency served should be persons with barriers to accessing justice, or organizations which benefit such individuals.
+- Pro bono service must advance equal justice.
+The primary constituency served should be persons or causes with barriers to accessing justice, or organizations which benefit such individuals or causes.
 The most direct purpose of pro bono service is the provision of legal assistance at no charge to those who cannot otherwise afford legal counsel.

 - Pro bono work is nonpartisan work.
 It is not affiliated with a political party.